deNBI/cloud-portal-client/README.md

 ## Features

- - Create, Delete Instances in an OpenStack project
+ - Create and Delete Instances in an OpenStack project
- - Stop, Resume, Reboot Instances in an OpenStack project
+ - Stop, Resume and Reboot Instances in an OpenStack project
- - Get flavors and Images from an OpenStack project
+ - Get Flavors and Images from an OpenStack project
  - Creating Snapshots
  - Create and attach volumes to an virtual machine
  - Add floating ips to virtual machines

 ## Preparation

+Clone the repository
 ~~~BASH
 $> git clone https://github.com/deNBI/cloud-portal-client.git
 ~~~